nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     * 3a1.
 ContaX shows an error message indicating that the given command is of invalid format.

     * Use case resumes at step 2.

+* 3b.
+The parameter given is in an invalid format

+    * 3b1.
+ContaX shows an error message indicating that the given parameter is of invalid format.

+    * Use case resumes at step 2.

 **Use case: Export address book**

 **MSS**

 1. User requests to export address book as file for ContaX
 2. ContaX saves a CSV file to the disk according to the format requested by the user